-An extensive statistical study to show the applicability of Normal Modes Analysis to the prediction of protein flexibility has been performed on a new, comprehensive dataset of non-redundant single-domain motions.
-The motions were modeled by using the lowest frequency normal mode and predictions were assessed by directional overlap statistics.
-Our results suggest that it is possible to extract information from the lowest frequency normal mode, which identifies the most mobile parts of the protein as well as their directions by focusing on a few C $\alpha$ atoms that move the most.
-We propose that the lowest frequency NMA can selectively predict the atoms and the direction of conformational changes occurring in proteins.
+An extensive statistical study to show the applicability of Normal Mode Analysis to the prediction of protein flexibility was performed on a new, comprehensive data set of nonredundant single-domain motions.
+The motions were modeled by using the lowest-frequency normal mode, and predictions were assessed by directional overlap statistics.
+Our results suggest that it is possible to extract information from the lowest-frequency normal mode, which identifies the most mobile parts of the protein as well as their directions by focusing on a few $C\alpha$ atoms that move the most.
+We propose that the lowest-frequency NMA can selectively predict the atoms and the direction of conformational changes occurring in proteins.
 While the normal mode analysis is based on finding vibrations that do not actually occur in the over-damped condition of a protein in its environment, it appears to usefully indicate the propensity of the structure to change in a particular direction.
-We find that motion prediction gains reliability if additional criteria, such as crystallographic B-factors and RMSD values from multiple structural alignments, are built in the motion analysis.
-A web tool for prediction of protein motion and flexibility has been developed to demonstrate the described approach.
+We find that motion prediction gains reliability if additional criteria, such as crystallographic B-factors and RMSD values from multiple structural alignments, are built into the motion analysis.
+A Web tool for prediction of protein motion and flexibility was developed to demonstrate the described approach.

-Materials and Methods
+Materials and methods